The US falls behind most of the world in plastic pollution legislation

 The proposed bill also includes components of environmental justice, requiring the EPA and other agencies to more rigorously study the cumulative environmental and health impacts of incinerators and petrochemical plants, while also placing a moratorium on new or expanding facilities.
 Frontline and fenceline communities — so named because they are situated next to these industrial plants, right up to the fences — are the most harmed by the poor air and water quality inflicted by the plastics industry.
 They are also disproportionately communities of color.

-The future of plastics regulation
+What is the future of plastics regulation?

 The Break Free From Plastic Pollution Act has not been put into law yet.
 It is currently co-sponsored by 12 other senators, but the timeline for when it might be passed is still very unclear.